-Please indicate the source of power supply eg. Municipality / Eskom / Renewable energy source An Eskom point already exists on site.
-Solar panels will be placed on the roofs of the houses and will constitute the main energy source.
-LED lights will be used throughout the site.
+Please indicate the source of power supply eg. Municipality / Eskom / Renewable energy source An Eskom point already exists within 100 m of the site.

 If power supply is not available, where will power be sourced from?

 Solar panels will be placed on the roofs of the houses and will constitute the main energy source.
 A diesel generator will be kept on site to provide emergency back-up power.